infinum/media-blender/README.md

 ## Configuration (breakpoint definition)

 The breakpoints are defined with a SCSS map.
-The smallest breakpoint should start with 0, and the largest shouldn't have the maximal value:
+The smallest breakpoint should start with 0, and the largest should only have one value if the other is infinity:

 ```scss
 @import 'media-mixin';